-Classes will be available for individuals and small groups, as appropriate, to meet with teachers to progress development, especially where one-to-one support is required.
+Classes will be available for individuals and small groups, as appropriate, to meet with teachers /trainers/ instructors/tutors to progress development, especially where one-to-one support is required.

 Detailed Teaching, Learning and Assessment Strategies specific to each apprenticeship programme are documented in the validated programme documentation.